Decomposition spaces, incidence algebras and M\"obius inversion III: the decomposition space of M\"obius intervals: Flanked decomposition spaces

 \section{Flanked decomposition spaces}

 \begin{blanko}{Idea.} The idea is that `interval' should mean complete decomposition space (equipped) with both an initial and a terminal object.
 An object $x\in X_0$ is {\em initial} if the projection map $X_{x/} \to X$ is a levelwise equivalence.
-Here the {\em coslice} $X_{x/}$ is defined as the pullback of the lower dec $\Dec_\bot X$ along $1 \stackrel{\name{x}} \to X_0$.
+Here the {\em coslice} $X_{x/}$ is defined as the pullback of the lower dec $\Decbot{X}$ along $\terminal \stackrel{\name{x}} \to X_0$.
 Terminal objects are defined similarly with slices, i.e.~pullbacks of the upper dec.
 It is not difficult to see (compare Proposition~\ref{prop:i*flanked=Segal} below) that the existence of an initial or a terminal object forces $X$ to be a Segal space.

-While the intuition may be helpful, it is not obvious that the above definition of initial and terminal object should be meaningful for Segal spaces that are not Rezk complete.
-In any case, it turns out to be practical to approach the notion of interval from a more abstract viewpoint, which will allow us to get hold of various adjunctions and factorisation systems that are useful to prove things about intervals.
+While this intuition may be helpful, it turns out to be practical to approach the notion of interval from a more abstract viewpoint, which will allow us to get hold of various adjunctions and factorisation systems that are useful to prove things about intervals.
 We come to intervals in the next section.
 First we have to deal with flanked decomposition spaces. \end{blanko}

 \begin{blanko}{The category $\Xi$ of finite strict intervals.} We denote by $\Xi$ the category of finite strict intervals (cf.~\cite{Joyal:disks}), that is, a skeleton of the category whose objects are nonempty finite linear orders with a bottom and a top element, required to be distinct, and whose arrows are the maps that preserve both the order and the bottom and top elements.
 We imagine the objects as columns of dots, with the bottom and top dot white, then the maps are the order-preserving maps that send white dots to white dots, but are allowed to send black dots to white dots.